NguyenAndrew/PFTables/README.md

 2. Run the command: `python pftables.py 5`
     * Number at the end of the command indicates the number of rows you want.
     * This number can be fairly large!
-    * Caveat: This program has no loading/progress bar.
+    * This program has a loading/progress bar with estimated completion time.
 Be prepared to wait, if set to over 1 million rows or higher.

 3. You should now see and be able to use output.csv